4 mins. read

 • While foods containing artificial sweeteners might not be a healthy choice, there is no convincing evidence that they cause cancer

 Artificial sweeteners are often used instead of sugar in processed foods, as they are much sweeter and often have fewer or even no calories.
 You can find them in fizzy drinks (particularly diet or low sugar versions), sweets and desserts, as well as things like chewing gum and toothpaste.
 You might also use them at home to sweeten hot drinks and other foods.
-While you might have seen news stories linking artificial sweeteners with conditions like cancer, it’s important to understand the scientific evidence.
+While you might have seen news stories linking artificial sweeteners with cancer, it’s important to understand the scientific evidence.
 In this article, Perci’s Lead Cancer Nurse Specialist Rachel Rawson shares information about artificial sweeteners and cancer we can trust, and dispels some common myths.

 Eating or drinking artificial sweeteners causes cancer: myth.